lijx10/razer-laptop-control/README.md

 sudo apt-get -f install
 ```

+Please refer to `gpu/gpu_control.sh` for fine-grain power and performance control of the nvidia gpu.

 ## CPU and Fan control
 Please refer to the following instructions.
 Branch blade14 is modified based on the original razer-laptop-control project to support Razer Blade 14 2021.